 The Germans failed to stop the flow of strategic supplies to Britain.
 This failure resulted in the build-up of troops and supplies needed for the D-Day landings in Normandy.
 The defeat of the U-boat was a necessary in order to build up the number of Allied troops and supplies in Europe to ensure Germany's defeat.

 Smoke from a burning tanker torpedoed in the North Atlantic.

-Victory was achieved at a huge cost: between 1939 and 1945, 3,500 Allied merchant ships (totalling 14.5 million gross tons) and 175 Allied warships were sunk and some 72,200 Allied naval and merchant seamen lost their lives.
+Victory was achieved at a huge cost.
+Between 1939 and 1945, 3,500 Allied merchant ships (totaling 14.5 million gross tons) and 175 Allied warships were sunk and some 72,200 Allied naval and merchant seamen lost their lives.
 The vast majority of Allied warships lost in the Atlantic and close coasts were small warships averaging around 1,000 tons such as frigates, destroyer escorts, sloops, submarine chasers, or corvettes, but losses also included two battleships, one battlecruiser, two aircraft carriers, three escort carriers, and seven cruisers.

 (Robert Chasse Photo)

 British freighter sinking south of Newfoundland.

 The Germans lost 783 U-boats and approximately 30,000 sailors killed, three-quarters of Germany's 40,000-man U-boat fleet.
 Losses to Germany's surface fleet were also significant, with 4 battleships, 9 cruisers, 7 raiders, and 27 destroyers sunk.